Dr. Darin StephensonProfessor of Mathematics

 - "Growth of Graded Noetherian Rings," with J. J. Zhang, Proceedings of the AMS, 1997

 outside of hope

 Darin enjoys spending time with his wife, Michelle, and his two sons, Ryan and Jared.
 Ryan ’19 and his wife Lauren ’18 are both Hope College graduates, and in 2020, they became the parents of Darin and Michelle’s first grandchild, Henry.
 Jared ’23 is a recent Hope College graduate in social work and is currently attending graduate school at Western Michigan University in pursuit of an MSW.

-Darin has spent over 20 years as a keyboardist and vocalist on church worship teams, and currently serves as a band member at BLVD Church in Holland.
+Darin has spent over 20 years as a keyboardist and vocalist on church worship teams, and currently serves as a band member at Calvary Church on Holland’s north side.
 He enjoys playing board and card games and meets every week or two with local groups to play games.
 He is an avid reader of science fiction, fantasy and mysteries.
 He enjoys being outdoors through disc golfing, running, cycling and hiking.